arodmail/aws-doc/cognito/README.md

 #### 7.5 Step 4 - Token Endpoint (POST)

-In this final step, the last in the sign-in flow, the Authorization Code is exchanged for a JWT.
+In this final step, the last in the sign-in flow, the authorization code is exchanged for a JWT.
 A POST request is sent to the OpenID provider's `/oauth2/token` endpoint that includes the auth code and the URL to redirect to within the application.

 ![aws-cognito-postman-auth-14.png](img%2Faws-cognito-postman-auth-14.png)